VerdantFox/blog_posts/posts/0008_connect_4/connect_4.md

 | Red 4 - Blue 4 | 52-46-2   | 46-52-2    | 53.1% Red              | 0.307   | No             |
 | Red 5 - Blue 5 | 44-55-1   | 55-44-1    | 55.6% Blue             | 0.157   | No             |

+## AI VERSION 6 (AI_V6)

+AI_V5 was where the story ended in a previous version of this blog post.
+I tested it out, it seemed to beat me a lot.
+I ran AI_V5 vs AI_V5 matches and found that higher depth settings won significantly more than lower depth settings.
+The more I tested it out, though, I found another glaring flaw.
+If I played most of my moves in the center column, I usually won, even versus the highest depth AI setting.
+This led me to a fundamental realization about the game Connect 4 that I didn't understand before this point.
+The center column is  **critical** to *all non-vertical* wins.
+This example perfectly illustrates what I mean.

+CENTER_COLUMN_PIC

+Notice how **every single** non-vertical win (horizontal, and diagonals in both directions) **must** include the center column.
+This ultimately means that the more chips you have in the center column, the more chances you have to win.
+And to a lesser extent, the closer a column is to the center, the more important it is for *non-vertical* wins.

+NEAR_CENTER_COLUMN_PIC

+See how when just considering horizontal wins, only 1/4 wins touches the edge column (red), 2/4 wins touch the next column inward (yellow), 3/4 wins touch the next column inward -- one column from the center (green), and 4/4 wins touch the center column (blue).
+Thus, more chips nearer the center give greater chances for wins.

+What does this mean for my Connect 4 AI?
+AI_V5 was good at finding quick, tactical wins for itself and its opponent in near-future board states.
+If the AI's depth setting was 6 (the maximum), it could find wins up to 6 moves out (3 moves worth of wins for itself and 3 moves worth of wins for its opponent).
+The game of Connect 4 can last up to 7 X 6 = 42 moves.
+So looking for wins and losses 6 moves into the future at the expense of wins/losses later in the game could be problematic.
+Since the AI didn't prioritize the center in the early game, it had less chances for wins later on.

+I aimed to fix this short-sighted strategy with AI_V6.
+However, I had a lot of trouble figuring out *how* to prioritize middle columns.
+Treating columns closer to the middle like wins by positively weighting those columns produced some adverse affects.
+The AI would sometimes ignore the short term tactical wins/losses *too much* to get chips in the center and lose the game as a result.
+The system I finally came up with that worked out well was a fairly simple change from AI_V5.
+When AI_V5 determined multiple columns in the `weights` object were equally best, it chose one completely at random.
+When AI_V6 determines multiple columns in the `weights` object are equally best, it chooses the "equally best" column that is closest to the center column.
+If 2 "equally best" columns are equally distant from the center column, it chooses one of those 2 at random.
+The end result is that the AI heavily prefers the middle columns, while not sacrificing tactical wins/losses in near-future board states.

+Note that the AI prefers middle columns only if it *doesn't* find wins/losses that weight outside columns more highly.
+At low depth settings, all columns tend to be equally weighted until a ways into the game because the AI doesn't search far enough into the future to find wins/losses early.
+But the higher the depth setting, the earlier the AI finds wins/losses, and thus the earlier the AI tends to give up the center in favor of the short-term tactical plays.
+This conflict between finding quick, tactical wins and prioritizing the center for long term win chances seems to become problematic at about depth setting 5.
+At this depth-setting and greater, the AI starts playing outside columns before even the **critical** center column is filled.
+Thus I was seeing lower depth AIs beat AIs at depth 5 and 6 pretty frequently.
+To counteract this problem, I added logic that tells the AI, "If your depth setting is 5 or greater, play at depth setting 4 until the middle column is completely filled.
+Then revert to your actual depth setting."
+With testing, this change seemed to do a good job of setting the AI up for success in the late game due to stronger center control, while still keeping the short-term tactical win possibilities alive for most of the game.
+Thus after the change, AIs at depth 5/6 still tended to play stronger than lower depth-setting AIs.

+In addition to the large changes mentioned above, I made 2 smaller tweaks to AI_V6.
+First, I realized that my AI_V5 early-game strategy of spreading out the AI's first couple moves across the bottom row was straight-up bad since it gives up the critical center control.
+This is likely why AI_V5 was *not* significantly better than AI_V4.
+So I dropped the rule.
+But to avoid the quick loss scenario I mentioned when creating that rule in the first place, I made the "blue" AI (2nd player) with depth-setting below 4 (ie one that wouldn't see the loss coming) drop an early chip in the bottom row of an empty column as close to the center as possible.

+Finally, another small-but-significant change is that AI_V6 doesn't even check for vertical wins after round 2.
+These scenarios will *almost never* lead to a win (or loss) since a smart AI (or human) will always block the vertical win once the opponent has placed its 3rd vertically-aligned chip.
+Neither side is likely to be able to place back-to-back chips in the same column to achieve a vertical win.
+AI_V5 treated such a scenario as a "missed win" for itself or a "win" for its opponent.
+AI_V6 avoids even considering such possibilities.

+Once more, our newest AI version *seemed* to behave smarter.
+But again I ran some AI-vs-AI matches to test out those changes scientifically.
+I played 100-game matches with AI_V5 as 🔴 red and AI_V6 as 🔵 blue.
+The results were decisive.
+At all depths where AI_V5 and AI_V6 had the same depth setting, AI_V6 beat AI_V5 more than 3/4 of the games.
+Even in matchups where AI_V6 had a depth setting one lower than AI_V5, AI_V6 still won more than 65% of the time at all depth levels, statistically significant.
+I concluded that AI_V6 was a significant improvement over AI_V5.
+Here's the data from those matches.

+AI_V5 VS AI_V6 TABLES

 ## Final testing

-Now I had a final AI version, AI_V5.
+Now I had a final AI version, AI_V6.
 This is the AI on my website that you can actually play against.
-I played against this AI *a lot* and observed how it seemed stronger the higher its depth setting was set.
+I played against this AI a lot and observed how it seemed stronger the higher its depth setting was set.
 I could quite consistently beat the AI at depths 0-2.
+And honestly, with my new understanding of the importance of center-control, I won most games against AIs up to depth 6 (with red), and even many at depth 6.
+When I played as blue, I lost more, but could still beat the AI often at depth 6.

-And I could still occasionally beat the AI even at depth 6.
-But at the higher depth settings, I had to think very hard about my best move, and the AI *still* beat me far more than I beat it.
-And now with this final AI version, I wanted to test out scientifically how that AI fares against itself at different depths to see if deeper depth evaluations *actually* result in a stronger AI.
-I played AI-vs-AI 1000-game matches.
-I also decided to throw depth-6 AI's into the mix for these calculations (which I had left out for previous calculations), even though moves at that depth take a few seconds each so the calculations took hours.
-Here's an image of what that looks like, with side-by-side browser windows running for hours.
+But at the higher depth settings, I had to think very hard about my best move, and the AI did beat me pretty often.
+So I concluded the AI is nowhere near perfect, but it was pretty good at the game of Connect 4.
+And now with this final AI version, I wanted to test out scientifically how that AI fares against itself at different depths to see if deeper depth evaluations actually result in a stronger AI.
+I played AI-vs-AI 100-game matches.
+Here's an image of what those matches looks like, with side-by-side browser windows running for long periods of time.

 AI_GRID_PIC